 This educational technique can be applied in any subject area and age group.
 Usually in the classroom it is the teacher who asks the questions.
 The main aim of the question formulation technique is to shift the power balance into the classroom by laying the responsibility for their own questions on the learners themselves.
 To this end the teacher follows a number of certain steps with the aim of encouraging learners to formulate as many as they can meaningful questions.

-The implementation steps of the technique in the Virtual Classroom are as follows:
+Steps of the technique in the Virtual Classroom

 - Learners (may be separated into small groups in the breakout rooms) ask questions within a pre-set time limit, set up with the timer.
 They generate and write down questions about the focus they have been given on the whiteboard in the main group or in their breakout room.
 Only questions are allowed to be generated, opinions and replies are not taken into account.